andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 ## Install

-`yarn add gatsby-plugin-gdpr-cookies`
+`yarn add @mediporta/gatsby-plugin-gdpr-cookies`
 or
-`npm install --save gatsby-plugin-gdpr-cookies`
+`npm install --save @mediporta/gatsby-plugin-gdpr-cookies`

 ## How to use